Sitefinity/sitefinity-aspnetcore-mvc-samples/custom-layout/README.md

 You can create a new layout file inside your .Net Core project under the folders /Views/Shared.
 The new file must contain the words “Layout” or “Template” in its name.

 The layout files are integrated in the backend UI of Sitefinity and you can choose between them when you create new page.
 To do this go to Sitefinity backend -> Pages-> Create a page, enter page title and click “Continue”.
 Your layout files will be available in the lower part of the template selector under the section “External .NET core renderer”

+To define your own custom sections, you can decorate several html tags (div, header, footer, aside, section, main, body) with the data-sfcontainer="your_placeholder_name" attribute, which will enable users to drop into different placeholders from scratch

 Note: every layout file must have a defined section named Scripts.